 Historically litigious tech powerhouse, Apple, has quietly won another legal victory.
 This time, the mega-corp wrestled the domain iphone5.com via the Uniform Domain Dispute Resolution Policy (UDRP).

 An Apple enthusiast registered the domain in 2008.
-For the past four years, the website was operating as a forum dedicated to all things iPhone and Apple.
+For four years, the website operated as a forum dedicated to all things iPhone and Apple.
 As of this writing, iPhone5.com is down and the WIPO page indicates the case has been “terminated” – meaning the UDRP panel voted to give Apple the URL rights.